 In severe annular tears, the nucleus pulposus protrudes into the spinal space.
-This is called a disc herniation.
-A disc herniation will compress the nerves and kick start prominent pain.
+This is called disc herniation.
+A disc herniation will compress the nerves and kick-start prominent pain.
 Annular tear causes can range from aging and wear-and-tear to traumatic injuries, leading to varying degrees of back pain and discomfort.

 When the disc completely ruptures, the disc nucleus will spill out into the spinal canal and pinch nerves.
 The posterior annular tear will be painful since the nucleus inflames the spinal cord.
 This will steer severe radiating pain to various body parts, depending on the nerves pinched.

 Physicians palpate the area of pain with their fingers and check if palpation elicits pain in the patient.
 Palpation helps to locate the area of pain.
 The clinician will then need an MRI or CT scan to identify the cause of the pain.
 Most of the time, MRIs fail to project minor lesions in the annular fibrosus.